SimenB/stylint/README.md

 ### zIndexDuplicates (default: false, boolean)
 If a z-index value has been used before, throw a warning.
 Is this useful?
-WHO KNOWS
+WHO KNOWS.

 Example if true: the follow throws a warning
 ```